-- Net operating income ("NOI"), calculated as real estate rental revenue less real estate expenses excluding depreciation and amortization and general and administrative expenses.
+- Net operating income ("NOI"), calculated as set forth below under the caption "Results of Operations Net Operating Income."
 NOI is a non-GAAP supplemental measure to net income. - Funds From Operations ("NAREIT FFO"), calculated as set forth below under the caption "Funds from Operations."
 NAREIT FFO is a non-GAAP supplemental measure to net income. - Occupancy, calculated as occupied square footage as a percentage of total square footage as of the last day of that period. - Leased percentage, calculated as the percentage of available physical net rentable area leased for our office and retail segments and percentage of apartments leased for our multifamily segment. - Rental rates. - Leasing activity, including new leases, renewals and expirations.

 For purposes of evaluating comparative operating performance, we categorize our properties as "same-store", "non-same-store" or discontinued operations.
-A "same-store" property is one that was owned for the entirety of the periods being evaluated and excludes properties under redevelopment or development and properties purchased or sold at any time during the periods being compared.
-A "non-same-store" property is one that was acquired, under redevelopment or development, or placed into service during the periods being evaluated.
-We define "redevelopment properties" as those for which we expect to spend significant development and construction costs on existing or acquired buildings pursuant to a formal plan which has a current impact on operating results, occupancy and the ability to lease space with the intended result of a higher economic return on the property.
-Properties under redevelopment or development are included within the non-same-store properties beginning in the period during which redevelopment or development activities commence.
+Same-store properties include all properties that were owned for the entirety of the periods being evaluated and exclude properties under redevelopment or development and properties purchased or sold at any time during the periods being compared.
+A non-same-store property is one that was acquired, under redevelopment or development, or placed into service during the periods being evaluated.
+We define redevelopment properties as those for which we expect to spend significant development and construction costs on existing or acquired buildings pursuant to a formal plan which has a current impact on operating results, occupancy and the ability to lease space with the intended result of a higher economic return on the property.
+Properties under redevelopment or development are included within the non-same-store properties beginning in the period during which redevelopment activities commence.
 Redevelopment and development properties are included in the same-store pool upon completion of the redevelopment or development, and the earlier of achieving 90% occupancy or two years after completion.